Blue-Shift-Coding/blueshiftapp/README.md

+## Boilerplate for app

+To speed up the config process for the flask app we started with this well documented boilerplate provided open-source by Real Python and documented below in this README.
+For now there is no active database but we'll prob go with PostgreSQL when needed to provide user functionality.

 ## Welcome

 Hello.
 Want to get started with Flask quickly?
 Good.
 You came to the right place.
 This Flask application framework is pre-configured with **Flask-SQLAlchemy**, **Flask-WTF**, **Fabric**, **Coverage**, and the **Bootstrap** frontend (among others).
 This will get your Flask app up and running on Heroku or PythonAnywhere quickly.
 Use this starter, boilerplate for all you new Flask projects.
 Cheers!